 This unique experience offers young musicians the opportunity to expand their horizons and supports them in their pursuit of musical excellence.

-Students ages 14 – 18 living in Wisconsin, Illinois, Iowa, and Minnesota are invited to enter the competition by submitting an 8 to 16 minute performance recording of a movement of a Concerto or an Aria of similar difficulty.
+Each spring, students ages 14 – 18 living in Wisconsin, Illinois, Iowa, and Minnesota are invited to enter the competition by submitting an 8 to 16 minute performance recording of a movement of a concerto or an aria of similar difficulty.
 All finalists receive cash prizes and the winner is given the opportunity to perform with the Chippewa Valley Symphony Orchestra during its youth concert.